giuliano-t/test-dash/README.md

 # test-dash
-testing of my first dash web app
+Testing and debugging of Dash web app in Python